-- 1. Learn the natural and human-made sources of air pollution. - 2.
-Understand that indoor air quality can be worse than outdoor air quality. - 3.
-Understand that air pollution is made up of particles of different sizes. - 4.
-Understand that air pollution consists of particulate matter and gas pollution. - 5.
-Consider the effects of air pollution on health and the environment. - 6.
+1. Learn the natural and human-made sources of air pollution.
+Pens and pencils Understand that indoor air quality can be worse than outdoor air quality.
+Paper 3 .
+Understand that air pollution is made up of particles of different sizes.
+Whiteboard Poster: Air pollution sources Understand that air pollution consists of particulate matter and gas pollution.
+Poster: Air pollution magnified Poster: Air pollution size Consider the effects of air pollution on health and the environment.
+Worksheet 01: Air pollutants and their sources 6.
 Consider some of the challenges in addressing the problem of air pollution.

-Class activity about the natural and human-made sources of air pollution

-Activity on the different types and sizes of particles - there are two options for the activity depending on the resources you have available

-Completed Worksheet 01: Air pollutants and their sources

-Consideration of the effects of air pollution on health and the environment

-Class discussion about the effects of air pollution and the challenges of addressing the problem
+Lesson 01: Teacher resource page Activity outcomes [For option 01] Sticky tape Class activity about the natural and human-made sources of air pollution [For option 01] Microscopes [For option 01] Glass slides for the microscopes Activity on the different types and sizes of particles - there are two options for the activity depending on the resources you have available - Completed Worksheet 01: Air pollutants and their sources - Consideration of the effects of air pollution on health and the environment - Class discussion about the effects of air pollution and the challenges of addressing the problem -